-In this executive summary, the panel presents the main considerations which led to the assessment of the quality of the Bachelor Farmaceutische Wetenschappen programme of VU Amsterdam, which has been assessed according to the standards of the limited framework, as laid down in the NVAO Assessment framework for the higher education accreditation system of the Netherlands, as published on 20 December 2016 (Staatscourant nr.
+In this executive summary, the panel presents the main considerations which led to the assessment of the quality of the Master Drug Discovery and Safety programme of VU Amsterdam, which has been assessed according to the standards of the limited framework, as laid down in the NVAO Assessment framework for the higher education accreditation system of the Netherlands, as published on 20 December 2016 (Staatscourant nr.
 69458).

 The panel considers the programme objectives to be very sound.
 The panel regards the programme profile to be very strong, the programme occupying a unique place among the programmes in this domain in the Netherlands and abroad.
-The panel proposes for the programme to remain within this niche and not to broaden the scope.
-The panel also suggests to consider renaming the programme to better reflect this profile.
-The panel advises to communicate the profile and the features of this programme more clearly.
+The panel recommends for the programme to remain within this niche and not to broaden the scope.
+The panel advises to communicate the programme profile and features more clearly.

-The panel characterises the programme as being geared toward the study of the chemical dimensions of drug discovery, especially in the first phases of the drug discovery and development processes.
-The panel finds the programme to be scientifically sound and up to date.
+The panel characterises the programme as being geared toward the study of the chemical dimensions of drug discovery, especially in the first phases of the drug discovery and development process.
+The panel regards the programme to be scientifically sound and up-to-date.

-The objectives of the programme are within the boundaries of the domain-specific reference framework for academic chemical sciences programmes.
+The programme objectives are within the boundaries of the domain-specific reference framework for academic chemical sciences programmes.
 The panel appreciates the efforts by the joint programmes in chemical sciences in the Netherlands to draft this framework and regards this to be a sound and up-to-date description of this domain.
 The programme profile may be clearly distinguished within the framework.

-The panel welcomes the comparison to other programmes in the Netherlands, demonstrating the profile and the specific features of the programme.
+The panel greets the comparison to other programmes in the Netherlands, demonstrating the profile and the specific features of the programme.